szczyglis-dev/js-ai-body-tracker/README.md

 - `BlazePoseHeavy`
 - `BlazePoseFull`

-You can also define the settings manually, e.g. MoveNet network and the "multipose" settings:
+You can also define the settings manually, for example, using the MoveNet network with the MULTIPOSE settings:
 ```js
 tracker.detectorModel = poseDetection.SupportedModels.MoveNet;
 tracker.detectorConfig = {